-It is formed mainly by the emission of SOx and NOx from different types of sources like coal, oils or automobile engine burning, etc. Natural rainwater also slightly acidic (pH scale = 5.6) because it contains some atmospheric carbon dioxide.
+It is formed mainly by the emission of SOx and NOx from different types of sources like coal, oils or automobile engine burning, etc. Natural rainwater is also slightly acidic (pH scale = 5.6) because it contains some atmospheric carbon dioxide.
 It reacts with water to form the carbonic acid solution.

 How is sulfur dioxide formed?

 Sulfur dioxide and nitrogen dioxide are the major pollutants of our environment that cause air, water, and soil pollution.
 Sulfur dioxide is released by burning oil, coal, and industry reacts with rainwater to form sulfuric acid.
 It damages the plant, animal, and humans life of our environment.
-About 200 million tonnes of sulfur dioxide released over the world from different types of industries.
+About 200 million tonnes of sulfur dioxide are released over the world from different types of industries.
 Equal amounts of SO2 are released by different types of natural processes.

 How is sulfuric acid rain formed?

-Sulfur dioxide partially oxidation to form sulfur trioxide in the air by the photolytic or catalytic process initiated by ozone gas, hydrocarbon, nitrogen oxides, and soot or dust.
+Sulfur dioxide is partial oxidation to form sulfur trioxide in the air by the photolytic or catalytic process initiated by ozone gas, hydrocarbon, nitrogen oxides, and soot or dust.
 This sulfur trioxide reacts with rainwater or moisture gives sulfuric acid.
 This acid comes down the atmosphere in the form of sulfuric acid rain or acid snow.
 It causes mainly water pollution and soil pollution.

 |2SO3 + O2 → 2SO3|